caiosba/drupal-demo-tour/README.md

 can be forced to play automatically only once for each user.
 You can also provide a list of path patterns, and so the tour is played only if the current path matches one of the patterns.

 A tour is made of steps.
-Through the UI it's possible to add the steps to each tour.
+Through the UI it's possible to add and remove the steps to each tour.
 A step consists of a CSS selector (near which the tooltip will be positioned), a title and a description.

 You can also force a tour to be played by appending `?tour=<machine name of the tour>` to the URL.